normidar/mermaid_parser/README.md

 - `MindmapNode root` - The root node of the mindmap
 - `List<MindmapNode> allNodes` - All nodes in the mindmap (flat list)
+- `String toMermaidString()` - Convert the result back to Mermaid format string

 #### `MindmapNode`